-For the period ended 30 June 2023 and the prior year, the recoverable amount of the cash generating unit (CGU) was determined based on value-in-use calculations which require the use of assumptions.
+For the year ended 30 June 2024 and the prior year, the recoverable amount of the cash generating unit (CGU) was determined based on value-in-use calculations which require the use of assumptions.
 The calculations use cash flow projections based on financial budgets and forecasts approved by management covering a five-year period.
 Cash flows beyond the five-year period are extrapolated using an estimated growth rate stated below.
 The table below sets out the key assumptions within the value-in-use calculation for the CGU's:

-Glaucoma Surgical Devices 30 June 2023 30 June 2022 Sales growth (% average annual growth rate) 18 18 Sales prices (% average annual growth rate) 0.0 4.0 Long-term growth rate (%) 1.0 1.0 WACC (%) post tax 13.78 13.10
+Glaucoma Surgical Devices 30 June 2024 30 June 2023 Sales growth (% average annual growth rate) 18 18 Sales prices (% average annual growth rate) 0 0 Long-term growth rate (%) 2 1 WACC (%) pre tax 12.94 13.78